-Here at SEO Sydney Experts we have optimised many Ecommer4ce websites and if there is one thing that I have learnt is that you need to be consistent when it comes to your SEO best practice.
-So for all those entrepreneurs out there looking to make a dollar from having an Ecommerce website I thought I would share some valuable SEO tips.
+Here at SEO Sydney Experts we have optimised many eCommerce websites and if there is one thing that I have learn’t is that you need to be consistent when it comes to your SEO best practice.
+So for all those entrepreneurs out there looking to make a dollar from having an eCommerce website I thought I would share some valuable SEO tips.
 Obviously if you are looking at making a go of it online, I would strongly suggest that you use the services of a professional SEO agency like us.

 1) Your website must have a user-friendly interface

 A user-friendly interface is really the most important part of the web process.
 The user or customer must be able to easily navigate the website and easily find what they are looking for.
 Make it hard for them and you will soon see the results.
 It’s called shopping cart abandonment and you do not want this to happen.
 If you make the web journey a pleasure, the user will be more likely to hang around and eventually buy from you.